Lucas-pugliese-barros/kafka-demo/README.md

 ---

-### That project is an improvement of the simple-kafka-demo[https://github.com/Lucas-pugliese-barros/simple-kafka-demo].
-For example:
+### That project is an improvement of the [simple-kafka-demo](https://github.com/Lucas-pugliese-barros/simple-kafka-demo) with the following feature below.

 ```
 Multiple partitions for parallelism.